WPDevelopers/embedpress/readme.txt

 ### 🔥 WHAT’S NEXT
 If you like EmbedPress, then consider checking out our other WordPress Plugins:

-🔝[Essential Addons For Elementor](https://essential-addons.com/elementor/) – Most popular Elementor extensions with 1,000,000+ active users in the WordPress repository.
+🔝 [Essential Addons For Elementor](https://essential-addons.com/elementor/) – Most popular Elementor extensions with 1,000,000+ active users in the WordPress repository.

-🔔[NotificationX](https://notificationx.com/) – Best Social Proof & FOMO Marketing Solution to increase conversion rates.
+🔔 [NotificationX](https://notificationx.com/) – Best Social Proof & FOMO Marketing Solution to increase conversion rates.

-⏰[WP Scheduled Posts](https://wordpress.org/plugins/wp-scheduled-posts/)  – Complete solution for WordPress Post Scheduling to manage schedules through an editorial calendar & Social Share.
+⏰ [WP Scheduled Posts](https://wordpress.org/plugins/wp-scheduled-posts/)  – Complete solution for WordPress Post Scheduling to manage schedules through an editorial calendar & Social Share.

-🗒️[BetterDocs](https://betterdocs.co/) – Best Documentation & Knowledge Base Plugin for WordPress, whcih also reduce your manual support request.
+🗒️ [BetterDocs](https://betterdocs.co/) – Best Documentation & Knowledge Base Plugin for WordPress, whcih also reduce your manual support request.

 ☁  [Templately](https://wordpress.org/plugins/templately/): Ultimate Template clouds with 1000+ ready templates for Elementor & Gutenberg along with FREE cloud collaboration with your team

 ⭐ [ReviewX](https://wordpress.org/plugins/reviewx/): WooCommerce Product review plugin that allows users to submit product reviews with multiple criteria, photos, videos, and more.